clairenlancaster/CityCanvas/README.md

 # City Canvas

-The final project for the Northcoders' Software Engineering Bootcamp.
+City Canvas was my final project for the [Northcoders'](https://northcoders.com/our-courses/coding-bootcamp) Software Engineering Bootcamp.
 This was a team endeavour, involving five other developers.

 ## 🔗 Links: